MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-data.md

 ![image](https://user-images.githubusercontent.com/89564630/142578407-7866eed0-185f-4528-bcc0-787acd10bd87.png)

 > [!NOTE]
-> The **Optimize Performance** section of the **Datasets** tab is not available for datasets in import mode or composite datasets that combine import mode and DirectQuery mode.
-These datasets don't require a separate tile refresh because Power BI refreshes the tiles automatically during each scheduled or on-demand data refresh.
+> Datasets in import mode and composite datasets that combine import mode and DirectQuery mode don't require a separate tile refresh because Power BI refreshes the tiles automatically during each scheduled or on-demand data refresh.
+For import models, you can find the refresh schedule in the “Scheduled refresh” section of the **Datasets** tab.
+For composite datasets, the  “Scheduled refresh” section is located in the **Optimize Performance** section.

 > [!NOTE]
 > Power BI does not support cross-border live connections to Azure Analysis Services (AAS) in a sovereign cloud.